Maldives and Seychelles

 Yacht Charter in the Indian Ocean: Maldives and Seychelles

 The Indian Ocean contains two of the most coveted charter destinations in the world — and they share almost nothing except the ocean they float in.
-The Maldives is the flattest country on earth, a 1,200-island coral archipelago barely above sea level, where the experience is almost entirely oceanic: the world's finest reef diving, whale sharks year-round, manta ray aggregations that number in the hundreds, and the particular quality of silence that comes from anchoring far from any shore.
-The Seychelles is ancient granite rising dramatically from the same ocean — the oldest exposed rock in the tropics, twisted and smoothed by geological time into the most distinctive island scenery anywhere in the world.
+The Maldives is the flattest country on earth, a 1,200-island coral archipelago barely above sea level, where the experience is almost entirely oceanic: the world's finest reef diving, whale sharks year-round, manta ray aggregations that number in the hundreds.
+The Seychelles is ancient granite rising dramatically from the same ocean — the oldest exposed rock in the tropics, shaped by geological time into the most distinctive island scenery anywhere in the world.
+Choosing between them is not a question of which is better.
+It is a question of what the charter is for.

 1,190

-Islands in the Maldives archipelago across 26 atolls
+Islands in the Maldives across 26 atolls

 2.4 m